drivendataorg/zamba/zamba/models/README.md

 Goal: Freeze everything but the head, train for a number of epochs, then unfreeze part of the base and continue training.

 Pytorch Lightning has a built-in callback [`BackboneFinetuning`](https://pytorch-lightning.readthedocs.io/en/stable/extensions/generated/pytorch_lightning.callbacks.BackboneFinetuning.html) class that accomplishes that.
 First, you need to identify the part of the backbone that you want to train and add it as a `self.backbone: torch.nn.Module = ...` in the model `__init__` method.
-For example, in `zamba_algorithms.models.slowfast_models.SlowFast`:
+For example, in `zamba.models.slowfast_models.SlowFast`:

 ```python
 base = torch.hub.load(